Man U’s Greenwood questioned on suspicion of threats to kill – KION546

 Man U’s Greenwood questioned on suspicion of threats to kill

 MANCHESTER, England (AP) — Manchester United player Mason Greenwood remains in police custody as officers investigating an attack on a woman also started to question him on suspicion of sexual assault and threats to kill.
 The 20-year-old forward was arrested initially on Sunday on suspicion of rape and assault after police said they became “aware of online social media images and videos posted by a woman reporting incidents of physical violence.”
 A court granted police until Wednesday to continue questioning Greenwood, who has not been charged.
-United has said Greenwood “will not return to training or play matches until further notice.”
+United says Greenwood “will not train with, or play for, the club until further notice.”